• Home

 I’ve re-invented myself several times either out of necessity or because I became interested in I wanted to do like blogging.

-It’s not uncommon for us to have several careens or midlife reinventions during our lifetimes.
+It’s not uncommon for us to have several careens or midlife career reinventions during our lifetimes.
 A relationship, children, taking care of parents, divorce, widowhood, or something else causes us to divert and change our lives.
 Or we flit to the next shiny object.

 No matter what our age, we still wonder what we’re going to be when we grow up